ky1ejs/Stargate/README.md

 # Stargate
-Attempting to make deep linking in iOS with Swift, simpler
+Attempting to make deep linking in iOS with Swift, simpler.
+Work in progress.

 ## Usage